rschristopher/ischristtrue.com/src/ancient-views/index.md

 Lord, grant me wisdom and the articulation of the truth that is Christ Jesus -->

-Our [modern](../modern-views/index.md) worldview of continuous destructive revolution and nihilistic secularism is blatantly failing; failing not only to advance civilization but also failing to sustain civilization.
+Our [modern](../modern-views/index.md) worldview of continuous destructive revolutions and nihilistic secularism is blatantly failing; failing not only to advance civilization but also failing to sustain civilization.
 We all know this on a gut level, that something is not quite right, and it's only getting worse.
 As a result, we should expect an inevitable resurgence of ancient worldviews as we seek answers to the fundamental questions that our modern view simply cannot answer.